-• Students enrolled in a course for Fall 2015 and will receive a grade or a “W” are considered Continuing Students for Spring 2016 and may qualify for priority registration.
+• Students enrolled in a course for the previous primary semester (Fall or Spring) and will receive a grade or a “W” are considered Continuing Students for the upcoming semester and may qualify for priority registration.

 • To qualify for priority registration, continuing students MUST:

 – Not have exceeded 100 units (not including units in basic English, Math, or ESL).